 Charges created before 6th April 2013

 Particulars of a charge of mortgage created before 6th April 2013 must be registered at Companies House on form MG01 (England & Wales and N. Ireland) or form MG01s (Scotland).
 These forms can be found on the National Archives website and must be printed at full size on white A4 paper.
 You will have to pay a fee of £23 to register this type of charge, regardless of when it was originally created.

 Removing personal information from the charge instrument

-Any information that is filed at Companies House is open to public inspection and can be viewed online.
+Any information that is filed at Companies House is open to public inspection and can be viewed online on the public register of companies.
 If you wish to protect your privacy, you can remove or ‘redact’ certain sensitive details from the certified copy of the charge instrument before sending it to Companies House.
 You may remove:

 - personal information relating to an individual, other than the name of the individual

 - the number or identifier of a bank or securities account

 Who can register a charge at Companies House?

 Any interested party can register a charge at Companies House, including the company itself, the lender, or the lender’s agent.
 You can register a charge against your company online via WebFiling using your company authentication code.
 Lenders and agents can register charges against a company by applying to Companies House for a lender authentication code (LAC).